innovationinsoftware/ase-bootcamp/CourseFiles/Week7/Key-Vault/lab.md

 ##### Additional Logging tasks

 - **Kusto Query:** Construct a Kusto query in your Log Analytics workspace that filters all Key Vault audit activity.
 Make sure to scope it specifically to the Key Vault you created to isolate relevant events.
 - **Backup and Restore:** Perform a backup and restore operation on a Key Vault item.
 Rerun your query to check for any new events related to these activities.

-- **Enable Log Categories:** Update the diagnostic settings for your Key Vault to include the 'Request' and 'Errors' log categories.
-Perform actions like creating or deleting keys to generate new log entries.

-- **Refine Your Query:** Rerun your query, this time focusing on the new log categories.
-Observe and analyze the changes in log data to better understand how different activities are logged in Key Vault.

 **Note:** Regularly review and update your diagnostic settings and queries to ensure comprehensive monitoring and auditing of Key Vault activities.